HMCS Discovery: Modern era

 HMCS Discovery continues to serve as a training facility, force-generating personnel for Canadian Armed Forces (CAF) operations.
-Discovery personnel have been deployed to Korea, the Persian Gulf, Egypt, Bosnia and Afghanistan.
+Discovery personnel have been deployed to Korea, the Persian Gulf, Egypt, Bosnia, Iraq, Japan, Golan Heights and Afghanistan.
 The facility provided support for the 1997 APEC meeting in Vancouver.
 It was the Olympic Maritime Operations Centre for the 2010 Winter Olympics and conducted port-security around the country.

 It is also the site of the Western Region Diving Centre, coordinating the efforts of the various port inspection diving teams at Naval Reserve Divisions in Western Canada.
 The unit continues to serve as host and ambassador to dozens of foreign vessels visiting the Port of Vancouver.

 In addition to the Naval Reserve, Discovery houses Royal Canadian Sea Cadet Corps Captain Vancouver and Navy League Cadet Corps Captain Rankin.
 Discovery is also the site of the Naval Museum of Vancouver and Vancouver Naval Veterans Association.

 Badge

-It was suggested by Sir Arthur W. Cochran, KCVO, Clarenceaux King of Arms that the badge of HMCS Discovery take the form of a rebus.
+Sir Arthur W. Cochran, Clarenceaux King of Arms, suggested that the badge of HMCS Discovery take the form of a rebus.
 It depicts a gold disc on top of a shake-fork that looks like the letter Y; a "disc over Y".